-A country, zone or compartment that is declared free from infection with H. penaei following the provisions of points 1 or 2 of Articles 9.3.4. or 9.3.5. (as relevant) may maintain its status as free from infection with H. penaei provided that basic biosecurity conditions are continuously maintained.
+A country, zone or compartment that is declared free from infection with H. penaei following the provisions of Articles 9.3.4. to 9.3.7. (as relevant) may maintain its status as free from infection with H. penaei provided that the requirements described in Article 1.4.15. are continuously maintained.